-"Short term" improvements (1-2 years) that would especially benefit Muni included changing the signal timing, improving transit-only lane enforcement, and a proposal that would require eastbound motorists to turn right at 8th Street during peak periods.
-This turn restriction is a tentative recommendation, to be reviewed after effectiveness evaluation of other short-term actions plus additional analysis of the specific proposal.
-The full Market Street Study is available on the SFCTA website (www.sfcta.org).
+"Short term" improvements (1-2 years) that would benefit Muni included changing the signal timing, improving transit-only lane enforcement, and a proposal (never implemented) that would have required eastbound motorists to turn right at 8th Street during peak periods.
+The full Market Street Study is available on the TA website.